VincentLanglet/Twig-CS-Fixer/README.md

 Removes any space before and after opening and closing of arrays and hashes.

+### Macro & Function/Filter/Test

+Ensures there is a single space before and after `=` in macro argument declarations.

+Ensures there is no space before and after `=` sign when using named arguments.

+Ensures one space after the `:` sign when using named arguments.

+Use `:` instead of `=` to separate argument names and values.

+### Naming

+Use snake case for all variable names.

+Use snake case for all argument names.

+Use snake case for all named arguments.

 ## Custom configuration

 By default, the twig-cs-fixer standard is enabled with the twig coding standard rules and some extra rules.